 - sea salt and pepper to taste

-- In a medium-sized bowl, blend together the dressing ingredients and refrigerate until ready to use.
+- In a small blender, blend together the dressing ingredients until smooth and refrigerate until ready to use.

 - In a large bowl, combine the cooked and cooled macaroni with the dressing.
 At first the pasta will be a little sticky from the starch, once the dressing coats the noodles they'll be easier to stir.)

 - Add the vegetables and stir well.

 - For best flavor, refrigerate for at least 30 minutes, or until chilled, before serving.